 - Base fare paid by the rider

-Drivers earn more on weekends and during peak driving hours because riders pay higher fares.
-Driving in a big city can also earn you more per ride.
-In select cities, drivers can earn extra bonuses if they drive on certain days or in special zones.
-Once again, it comes down to supply and demand.
+Drivers could earn more during commuting peak driving hours.
+Driving in a big city could also earn you more per ride.
+In select cities, drivers could earn extra if they drive on certain days or in special zones.
+Once again, it often comes down to supply and demand.

-Some drivers report that Uber pays better than Lyft during peak hours and special events.
-During these times, riders pay “surge prices” that are higher than the standard fare.
+During peak hours or special events.
+Uber may offer promotions.
+Also, riders may pay prices that are higher than the standard fare.

-Both Lyft and Uber offer bonuses for new drivers.
-The bonus amount depends on the city you live in and the number of rides you complete.
+Both Lyft and Uber have often offered guarantees for new drivers.
+The amount may depend in part on the city you live in and the number of rides you complete.

-Current drivers can also make extra money from recurring bonuses.
-You can participate in weekly bonuses and challenges.
-Some bonuses require you to complete a specific number of rides.
-Other bonuses pay more if you drive in peak hours or featured areas.
+You can participate in weekly promotions when available as well .
+Some promotions require you to complete a specific number of rides.
+Others pay more if you drive in peak hours or featured areas.

 This is another area where the better option depends on your personal experience.
-Just like you love or hate your home internet provider, rideshare customer support is similar in nature.
+Just like you love or hate your home internet provider, ride request app customer support is similar in nature.

-Both Uber and Lyft offer phone support for drivers.
+Both Uber and Lyft offer phone support for driver-partners.
 You can also visit a local partner office to get in-person support at a local Uber Greenlight Hub or Lyft Hub.